maserasgroup-repo/pyssian/README.rst

 Running the tests
 -----------------

-To run the tests run the following command:
+To run the tests run the following command (after installing pyssian):

 .. code:: shell-session